waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 - Adding search box for people's names when seniors rates / officers are allocating someone a role
 - Improving the vertical stack of *see description*s by showing a preview
 - Making it so that clicking on a role from the allocation home page shows all the roles instead of just one
-# - Adding a way for users to edit their name.
-I have also allowed admins to edit people's names, and give/revoke their admin status.
+- Adding a way for users to edit their name.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="350" height="650" src="https://embed.figma.com/proto/JtkNGGN07Hv2EOFoRztA5h/Cadet-Roles-App-Prototype-Mockup-v2?node-id=2001-2&scaling=scale-down&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=2001%3A2&embed-host=share" allowfullscreen></iframe>